l0chlainn/LochsKit/README.md

 # LochsKit
-A small library of helpful tools and utils I use to make Lua/Luau a bit easier.
+LocksKit is a standalone library of basic features and tools which Luau lacks.
+I commonly use these in my other packages and games related to Roblox development.

+Feel free to use, repurpose and modify anything you like.